LimaRAF/plantR/README.md

 ## Acknowledgements

-We thank Sidnei Souza from speciesLink for his help with the network API.
+We thank Sidnei Souza from speciesLink for his help with the web API.
 We also thank the [CNCFlora](http://cncflora.jbrj.gov.br) and the [TreeCo database](http://labtrop.ib.usp.br/doku.php?id=projetos:treeco:start) for providing many of the localities used to construct the package gazetteer.
+We also thank Vinícius C. Souza (ESALQ/USP) who helped to validate and improve the list of plant taxonomists used in the package.